 A team of employees is working on a project when they hit a wall.
 It’s looking less likely that they’ll have this phase complete in time for Friday’s meeting with management.

-Some of the team keep their nose to the grindstone, still on the search for a solution to push them through.
+Some of the team keep their nose to the grindstone.
+They’re still searching for a solution to push them through.
 One begins anxiously insisting that the problem is out of their hands.
-Another starts laying the groundwork for the next phase so they won’t get backed up.
+Another starts laying the groundwork for the next phase to avoid getting backed up.

 This employee recognizes that their manager: